kennyalmendral/kennyalmendral.github.io/_posts/2018-07-25-php-strings.md

 ## Appending Values

-You can append values to an existing variable using the dot equals operator, like so:
+You can append values to an existing variable using the dot equals operator like so:

 ```php
 $var = 'Hello';